On the Design Fundamentals of Diffusion Models: A Survey: The Reverse Process

 Combining two or more predictions is also possible for task-specific benefits.
-Abstractly, the combination is denoted as $\hat{c}_t:=\mathcal{C}(\hat{x}_0,\hat{s}_t,\hat{\epsilon}_t)$ where $\mathcal{C}$ stands for a combination operator.
+Abstractly, the combination is denoted as $h_\theta(x_t,t):=\mathcal{H}(x_\theta(x_t,t),s_\theta(x_t,t),\epsilon_\theta(x_t,t))$ where $\mathcal{H}$ stands for a combination operator.
 Therefore, the parameterization is:

-This has a wide variety of feasible implementations.
-The output to be combined and the combination operators can be very diverse \cite{cao2022survey}.
-Velocity prediction is one example that linearly combines $\hat{x}_0$ and $\hat{\epsilon}_t$ \cite{ho2022imagen}, which is designed as:
+This has a wide variety of feasible implementations because the output to be combined and the combination operators can be very diverse \cite{cao2022survey}.
+Velocity prediction in DDPM is one example that linearly combines $x_\theta(x_t,t)$ and $\epsilon_\theta(x_t,t)$ \cite{ho2022imagen}, which is designed as: